mikemerin/bam2bigwigAPI/README.md

 The `rake scrape_bw` command works by:

-1. Generates relevant .bai files
-2. Calculates genomic positions into bedgraph files
+1. Calculates genomic positions into bedgraph files
-3. Generates bigWig files
+2. Generates bigWig files
-4. Iterates through each generated bigWig file to populate a database of binary rows
+3. Iterates through each generated bigWig file to populate a database of binary rows

 Once you populate your database, type in `rails s` to start your server.
 The endpoints for each alignment can be found by the following URL format: